This section is for approved project partners. Here you will find information related to your project implementation:

 The implementation of your communication strategy should start as soon as the programme's monitoring committee approves your project.
 There are three aspects of your communication we set up for you:

 For presentation on the communication requirements, see video below from the lead partner webinar.
+We have prepared a checklist on how to meet all the requirements.

 Your project must follow the programme's corporate design guidelines when developing the communication tools.
 We provide you with a logo, a project poster and a power point presentation template, which meet these guidelines.